nikigawlik/gdmc_http_interface/README.md

 (Disclaimer: This mod is in early development)

-This mod opens a HTTP interface so that other programs (on the same machine) can read and modify the world.
+This mod opens an HTTP interface so that other programs (on the same machine) can read and modify the world.
 It is meant as a tool to be used for the [Generative Design in Minecraft Competition](http://gendesignmc.engineering.nyu.edu/), but is not approved as a submission method, so right now it is only useful for prototyping ideas!

 When you open a Minecraft world, this mod opens a HTTP Server on localhost:9000.
 This HTTP Interface currently supports two endpoints: